 A Facebook group can foster a sense of community among your members and keep your brand front-of-mind for their next purchase.
 Find out how to make the most of Facebook Groups for your membership business.

-An enthusiastic runner dedicated to improving her sprint time joins a membership site devoted to runners, but she wants to chat about her technique with those who have similar interests.
+An enthusiastic runner dedicated to improving her sprint time joins a membership site devoted to runners.
+But she wants to chat about her technique with those who have similar interests.

 Where can she go to connect with such like-minded individuals?

-Like the woman and man in the above examples, the members of your site can benefit from joining a Facebook group.
+Like the woman and man in the above examples, your site members can benefit from joining a Facebook group.

 What is a Facebook group, and what makes it unique from other forms of social media?